Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/app-controls.md

     is resolved.

 3. Unlike the operation, the URI and MIME types support wildcards on the filters.
-Detailed conditions for matches are:
+Detailed conditions for matches are described below:
     -   The URI match can be an exact, partial (scheme), or pattern match according to the value in the filters.
 URI filters are matched with the launch request if: